IIIF/api/source/auth/2.0/probe.md

 ### 1.4.
 Authentication for IIIF API Resources
 {: #authentication-for-non-content-resources}

-For some types of authorisation, such as IP address range, the information required for the server to authorise the request is present in the requests the browser makes indirectly for Content Resources, and in the requests the client code makes directly for IIIF API Resources using `XMLHttpRequest` or `fetch`.
+For some types of authorization, such as IP address range, the information required for the server to authorize the request is present in the requests the browser makes indirectly for Content Resources, and in the requests the client code makes directly for IIIF API Resources using `XMLHttpRequest` or `fetch`.
 This is not true for cross-domain requests that include credentials.
 A browser running JavaScript retrieved from one domain cannot load a resource from another domain and include that domain's cookies in the request, without violating the requirement introduced above that the client must work when _untrusted_.
 In both cases, the client sends an __access token__, technically a type of [bearer token][org-rfc-6570-1-2], to a __probe service__.
 This interaction is a proxy for the client sending a cookie (or other __authorizing aspect__) to the __content resource__.
-The client does not know what __authorizing aspect__ of the request the server is basing authorisation decisions on, so always sends this token it has obtained from the token service, even when for some types of authorisation the information is present in the direct request.
+The client does not know what __authorizing aspect__ of the request the server is basing authorization decisions on, so always sends this token it has obtained from the token service, even when for some types of authorization the information is present in the direct request.

 This specification describes how, once the browser has been given the chance to acquire any required credentials such as a cookie, the client then acquires the access token to use when making direct requests to a __probe service__.